finlaymiller/finlaymiller.github.io/_posts/cs285/2021-01-15-hw1-01-supervised-learning.md

 * $$a_t$$ -- Action (often a distribution)l
 * $$\pi_\theta(a_t \mid  o_t)$$ -- Policy based on $$o_t$$ (or $$s_t$$) which outputs a distribution over $$a_t$$ given $$o_t$$ ($$a_t \mid  o_t$$)
 * $$\theta$$ -- Policy parameters e.g. in a NN, $$\theta$$ = weights

-_Markov Property_: Given a state, one can figure out the distribution over the next state without knowing the previous state.
+* Markov Property -- Given a state, one can figure out the distribution over the next state without knowing the previous state.
 Given $$s_t$$ we can find $$p(s_{t+1} \mid  s_t, a_t)$$ without $$s_{t-1}$$.
 It is worth noting that observations do not necessarily have the Markov Property.

 ### Behavior Cloning